vivianty05/asados-ss24/README.md

 During this project, we have encountered a few problems with the development and this is how we fixed the problem:
 ### Challenge 1
 **Problem:**
-Finding the most suitable audio module that is compatible with android environment.
+Finding the most suitable audio module that is compatible with android environment. \n **Solution:**

-**Solution:**
 After tons of researches, we decided to use pyjnius as the sound module since it is the most Android-friendly module.
 ### Challenge 2